TRASHPythonDev/TRASH-alt/README.md

 Clears the reference to the board and clears the connection.
 Call this function before calling `del` on a `BasicMovement` instance.

-### `move()`

-Cycles all objects in the moving list and moves them.
-The rate at which this is called determines the base motor turning rate and sensor sample rate.
-Run this at a value around or below 0.0001 times per second.

 ### `move_motor_to_point(motor_id: int, destination: int, sensor_thresholds: list, rotation_direction=0, pwm_rate=0.05) -> int`

 Sets a motor to move to a given destination and stop when certain thresholds are met or when the destination is reached.